Four Foods to Fight the Winter Bulge and Blues

 Foods high in protein such as salmon, lean turkey, almonds, and sunflower seeds for example can really do you some good this winter.
 Not only do they help you build stronger muscles when working out, but they also take longer to digest which means you remain fuller longer.
 As a as bonus, oily fish and an array of nuts and seeds can help replenish moisture back into your skin which happens to dry out during the cold wintery months.
 Foods rich in protein also help the body produce dopamine, which similar to serotonin helps activates the “pleasure centers” in our brains and makes us happy.

 Lastly, like mentioned above SAD usually occurs because the sun is less present during the winter months, which is our major source of vitamin D. Vitamin D helps fight mood irregularities such as depression.
 Thus it’s important that we find other sources of vitamin D to compensate for the lack of sun.
 Drinking a tall glass of low-fat milk or eating a hardboiled egg for example can help ease the hunger cravings as well as replenish your levels of vitamin D. Vitamin D also works to help us absorb other nutrients more easily and helps strengthen our bones and immune system.

 While there are some extra obstacles you may have to overcome during the winter to ensure that you stay on track, with some careful planning and ensuring that your pantry and fridge is stocked with the right foods, there is no reason you can’t get the body you deserve even in the cold.

-(This guest post is contributed by Angelita Williams, who writes about online courses.
+(This guest post is contributed by Angelita Williams.
 She is a health and wellness expert, and freelance writer specializing in food, fitness, healthy living, green living and balanced living.)